jawalsh/z652-Digital-Libraries/docs/assignment_final_project.md

 # Final Projecet

 ## Purpose
-You will build a digital collection with [CollectionBuilder][cb] to gain competence with CollectionBuilder and integrate and demonstrate your knowedge and skills about digitization and metadata for digital collections.
+You will build a digital collection with [CollectionBuilder][cb] to gain competence with CollectionBuilder and integrate and demonstrate knowledge and skills of digitization and metadata for digital collections.

 ## Scenario
 You are the digital projects librarian at a small liberal arts college.
 The library is evaluating CollectionBuilder as a platform for showcasing digitized collections from the college’s libraries and special collections.
 You have been asked to created a prototype collection in CollectionBuilder to demonstrate and report on the framework’s capabilities.